Visiting Arches National Park in October

 Arches Weather in October

 Fall is the perfect time to visit Arches National Park.
-In October, the high for most days is about 71 degrees with the lows falling into the low 40s.
+In October, Expect Arches National Park weather is usually moderate with highs most days about 71 degrees with the lows falling into the low 40s.

 October is usually a dry month.
 You can see current weather conditions at Arches on the NPS website and check weather forecasts in advance for rain.